kusumitha7130/CODTECH-Task-2/readme.md

 **OVERVIEW OF THE PROJECT

-PROJECT:# Recipe Sharing Full Stack App (MERN Stack)
+PROJECT: Recipe Sharing Full Stack App (MERN Stack)

-##OBJECTIVES
-THIS PROJECT IS A RECIPE SHARING PLATFORM WHERE USERS CAN SHARE,VIEW AND SAVE RECIPES.USERS CAN REGISTER AND LOGIN AS WELL AS CREATE,DELETEREAD AND UPDATE THE RECIPES
+## OBJECTIVES
+This project is a recipe-sharing platform where users can share, view, and save recipes.
+Users can register and log in, as well as create, delete, read, and update recipes.

 ## KEY Features